 - All these offices need telephone and computer network connections, with additional needs for the Secretariat and Press Room (telephone, fax, copying machine, printer etc.), as well as Press Conference Room (screen and video projector).

 Wireless modern broadband Internet access should be available throughout the GA venue.
-In addition, fixed Ethernet broadband Internet access should be available in the Secretariat and Press Room (20 connections).
+In addition, fixed Ethernet broadband Internet access should be available in the Secretariat and Press Office rooms (20 connections).

-Preference should be given to venues offering the possibility to hold the entire General Assembly under one and the same roof.
+Preference should be given to venues offering the possibility to hold the entire General Assembly under one roof.

 SERVICES TO BE OFFERED BY THE HOST

 The Host shall, at least 1.5 years in advance, create and maintain a GA web site, providing all necessary information for the GA, electronic registration, electronic hotel booking, and electronic ordering of GA proceedings.

 The Host shall produce the Program Book for the General Assembly and the Abstract Book for the science meetings.
-The manuscripts for these books shall be provided by the IAU, not later than four weeks before the General Assembly.
-These books must also be available in electronic form, to allow for late updates and information.
+The manuscripts for these books shall be provided by the IAU, no later than four weeks before the General Assembly.
+These books must also be available in electronic form, to allow for last-minute updates and information.

 The Host will prepare different categories of badges, in consultation with the IAU EC.